SHAHCoinvip/shahcoin/SHAHCOIN_LOGO_ASSETS_INVENTORY.md

 ## 🎯 Conclusion

 All logo and image assets in the SHAHCOIN Core codebase have been successfully verified and are properly branded with SHAHCOIN logos and icons.
-No legacy Bitcoin or Litecoin branding remains in any of the image assets.
+No legacy branding remains in any of the image assets.

 The asset pipeline is complete and ready for:
 - **Professional Deployment**